redstreet/fava_investor/fava_investor/modules/summarizer/README.md

-## Metadata summarizer library for Beancount.
+# Metadata Summarizer

-This module allows you to define arbitrary tables to view account metadata, and commodity metadata.
-Other metadata (eg: transactions or postings) are not supported.
+Define arbitrary tables to summarize and view account metadata, and commodity metadata.
 For example, say you want to view the customer service phone numbers for each of your investment and banking accounts, which you have stored in the account metadata like so in your beancount file:

   ```
   2015-01-01 open Assets:Banks:Checking USD